sockeqwe/AdapterDelegates/README.md

 }
 ```

-to your build.gradle to enable LayoutContaier.
+to your build.gradle to enable LayoutContainer.

 In case you want to use ViewBinding\DataBinding use `adapterDelegateViewBinding` instead of `adapterDelegate` like this: